Mai-Sigurd/Haaukernetes/src/connections/vpn/README.md

 You will provide your public key to Haaukernetes and in turn recieve a configuration file that you must save and insert your private key into.

 The configuration file will look like the following, though with the PLACEHOLDER values substituted for real values.
-You must insert your private key in place for the PRIVATEKEY value.
+You must replace the PRIVATEKEY value with your private key.

     [Interface]
     Address = 10.33.0.2/32